forestday/ANZ_interviewTest/README.md

 And because I did not use the GitHub, so I am not enough time.
 But this is not an excuse to complete the test, I just want to explain the situation; I am very concerned about this job opportunity, this test shows the problem I will correct.

+Just now I accidentally deleted the local file not uploaded to Git